-The funny part about this is after all that practice, stress and being about as nervous as an articling student on their first motion could be possibly be, before I was able to start my spiel, the master said; “This is on consent right?
+The funny part about this is, after all, that practice, stress and being about as nervous as an articling student on their first motion could possibly be, before I was able to start my spiel, the master said; “This is on consent, right?
 Can I see the order?”
 Just like that, the motion, the very same one that I had spent so much time preparing for, was over before I could even say my name.

 Know where to draw the line.